How are Facebook ads so specific?

 Newsfeed ads have a click-through rate 44 times higher, and a conversion rate five times higher than right-side ads, but these ads could also cost you more.

-Some advertising options on Facebook include:
+Some other options on Facebook include:

 - Photo Ad: Facebook favours quality visual content, which makes this ad one of the most popular and easiest ways to advertise.